 • Does my dog only growl when he/she plays with unfamiliar dogs?

-• Is my dog’s growling usually only temporary, whereby it stops once he/she becomes familiarized and comfortable with a dog?
+• Is my dog’s growling usually only temporary, whereby it stops once he/she becomes familiar and comfortable with a dog?

 • Or does my dog growl more frequently once he/she becomes comfortable and playful with a dog?